medic/cht-docs/content/en/apps/concepts/interoperability.md

 Interoperability refers to the ability of different health information systems and applications to communicate with each other and exchange data seamlessly.
 With interoperability, patient information can be seen, exchanged, and used across different platforms.
 The information/data exchanged has to be understood across the different software for these systems to become interoperable.
 This is different from _integration_ which requires custom development to connect two specific systems together.

+Interoperability is the best practice for health systems because it allows information from one system to be shared with one or more other systems with no additional development.
+Interoperability allows technical teams to scale in an efficient and repeatable manner due to the already predefined standards.

 ## CHT Interoperability

 The native CHT database structure does not map directly to a [Fast Healthcare Interoperability Resources (FHIR)](http://www.hl7.org/fhir/) message format.
 To be compatible, we use a middleware to convert the CHT data structure into a standardized JSON format so the other systems can read it.